Last Minute Study Hacks Before An Exam

 You brain cannot absorb AND hold a bunch of new information at one time.

-I promise you, half of it will just go out the window and you will have just wasted your time.
+I promise you.
+Half of the information will just go out the window and you will have just wasted your time.

 You need to study in intervals and take intentional breaks so that way your brain has time to compartmentalize the information and play catch up.